universalbit-dev/gekko-m4-globular-cluster/docs/ngc6121_advanced_charting.md

    - The log entry is saved in JSON format, making it easy to parse and analyze.

 2. **Multiple Transports**:
-   - Logs are written to both the console and a file (`simulator.log`).
+   - Logs are written to both the console and a file.

 3. **Timestamp**:
    - Automatically generates the current timestamp in ISO 8601 format.